|Study location||Italy, Padua (ONLINE)|

 Places for non-European candidates residing outside Italy: 35 (4 for Chinese students joining the Marco Polo Project)

-This online Bachelor’s degree discloses the intriguing secrets of human mind by allowing a worldwide access to a top-notch learning experience.
+This online Bachelor’s degree discloses the intriguing secrets of human mind and behviour by allowing a worldwide access to a top-notch learning experience.

 Basic concepts of the most important psychological domains will be provided.
-Topics include Clinical Psychology, Psychometrics, General and Biological aspects of psychology often emphasizing social and intercultural perspectives.
+Topics include Clinical Psychology, Psychometrics, General and Biological aspects of psychology often emphasising social and intercultural perspectives.
 Specific activities will facilitate the interaction between the learners and the instructors/tutors.
-For international students, short, intensive in-person sessions will be planned every year.
+All exams must be sat in person at the University of Padua.
+For all students, short, intensive in-person sessions will be planned every year.

 1st Year: General Psychology, Developmental Psychology across Cultures, Basic Concepts in Neurophysiology, Precalculus, Social Psychology, Brain & Behavior, Statistical Methods for Psychology.